 UK Statistics and Considerations

-According to data from the UK’s Office for National Statistics (ONS), the average house price in the UK is around £282,000 in 2024, highlighting the significant financial investment involved in property transactions.
+According to the latest figures from the UK’s Office for National Statistics (ONS), the average house price in the UK was £292,000 as of October 2024, reflecting a 3.4% increase over the previous year.
+This highlights the significant financial investment involved in property transactions.
 With such substantial sums at stake, the decision to use the same solicitor or opt for separate representation warrants careful consideration.

 While it’s possible for house buyers and sellers to use the same solicitor, it’s essential to weigh the pros and cons before making a decision.
 While streamlined communication may be appealing, concerns such as conflicts of interest and unequal representation must be carefully considered.